-- 12. Carefully pour sample into 250 mL amber HDPE bottle.
-Take care not to spill sample. - a.
-Use your fingers and the remaining water from the 125 mL wash bottle to help get the sample, including sand/silt, into the bottle. - b.
+- b.
 If there is any water left in the 125 mL wash bottle after the tray is empty, pour this into the sample bottle to maintain a constant volume. - c.
 If additional water is needed, measure using the graduated cylinder and record total rinse volume on in the mobile app. - 13.
 Cap bottle tightly, double check labels, and place in a cool storage location out of direct sunlight until sampling is finished. - a.
 Place sample bottles in the cooler or submerge the bottles in water near the bank to keep them cool.
 If submerged, be sure that they will not float downstream.
 Place bottles in the cooler as soon as possible. - i.
 NOTE: it is not recommended to submerge samples in rivers.
 Please place samples directly in the cooler. - 14.
 Enter data into the mobile application.
 If using the field data sheet, fill out in pencil (Appendix F). - a.
-If available, scan the barcode label with the tablet (Figure 21). - b.
 Ensure that the human-readable sample ID matches the sample ID generated by the mobile app. - 15.
 Rinse tray, petri dish, and spatula with stream water before starting next sample. - 16.
 Repeat above steps until all locations have been sampled - a.
 Wadeable streams, dominant habitat: 5 composite samples - b.
 Wadeable streams, secondary habitat: 3 composite samples - c.
 Lakes: 1 composite sample from each of 5 riparian sections - d.
 Rivers: 1 composite sample from each of 5 riparian transects - 17.
 Return samples to the Domain Support Facility to start processing within 24 hours (SOP D).

-C.5 Seston/Phytoplankton: Wadeable Streams ONLY
+C.5 Seston: Wadeable Streams ONLY

-1. Label a 1 L amber HDPE bottle with domain, date, site, sample number, location, habitat type, type of sample (i.e., seston), and collector's name (Figure 14).

-- a.
-Wadeable stream seston/phytoplankton will only be used for chlorophyll/pheophytin and AFDM. - 2.
+- 1. Label a 1 L amber HDPE bottle with domain, date, site, sample number, location, habitat type, type of sample (i.e., seston), and collector's name (Figure 14). - a.
+Wadeable stream seston/phytoplankton will only be used for chlorophyll/pheophytin and AFDM. - b.
+At sites with very clear water, >1 L of water may need to be collected to filter enough material for chlorophyll and AFDM. - 2.
 Sample at the water chemistry sampling location near sensor set S2 (Figure 13). - a.
 Note the dominant substratum size class at the sampling location in the mobile application. - 3.
 Make sure no one is wading upstream of you. - 4.
 Rinse amber 1 L HDPE bottle 3 times with stream water, shake vigorously.
 Discard rinse water into stream.
 Recap bottle. - 5.
 Standing in the thalweg facing upstream, hold HDPE bottle ~10 cm below the water surface with the top pointed upstream. - 6.
 Tilt bottle slightly underwater to allow stream water to fill bottle. - 7.
 When HDPE bottle is full, cap tightly and place in the cooler. - 8.
 Enter data into the mobile application.
 If using the field data sheet, fill out in pencil (Appendix F). - 9.
 Double check label and place sample bottles in cooler with ice packs (do not freeze). - 10.
 Return samples to the Domain Support Facility to start processing within 24 hours (SOP D).